pystruct/pystruct/doc/index.rst

 Learning
 ==========
-This module contains algorithms for solving the structured learning problem.
+This module contains algorithms for solving the structured learning model.
 Most are based on structured support vector machines.

 Currently, I advise to use the OneSlackSSVM, which solves the QP using CVXOPT.